Here’s Your Guide To Compete With Amazon4 min readReading Time: 3 minutes

 2. Create SEO optimized content around your niche

 Content creation isn’t just about educating your customer base about how to use your product.
 It’s about ensuring that you are present when consumers who don’t know your product are searching for it.
-By creating SEO optimized content via blogs and product pages, brands have the opportunity to own as many Search Engine Result Pages as possible.
+By creating SEO optimized content via blogs and product pages, brands have the opportunity to own as many Personalized Search Engine Result Pages as possible.

 Visibility is vital when you’re competing with the likes of Amazon.